m43/svg-latte/README.md

 - Im2Vec is a rasterization method and cannot take SVG as input, only an image.
 - DeepVecFont is tightly coupled to fonts and font generation, and unexplored for our use case.
 Our architecture is built on top of the neural rasterizer component of DeepVecFont.

 Learning the ground truth parametrization of the SVGs in the training dataset is too restrictive and inherits structural biases baked into the training dataset.
 We therefore approach the problem by using raster supervision, with an SVG encoder and an image decoder.
-We evaluate our method on the Argoverse dataset, which is representative of our downstream task of trajectory prediction.
+We evaluate our method on the ArgoSVG dataset, which is representative of our downstream task of trajectory prediction.

 ## Set-up